Enid, Oklahoma: Parks and recreation

 Government Springs Park, also known as North Government Springs Park, was Enid's first park.
 Originally a watering hole on the Old Chisholm Cattle Trail, the park is built around a lake and includes the Dillingham Gardens, picnic pavilions, playground equipment, a performing arts pavilion, and more.

 South Government Springs Park contains a sports complex with football fields complete with lights, two softball complexes with lights, and two tennis complexes made up of four lighted courts each.

 The City of Enid maintains 25 additional parks or facilities including two splash pads, a pool, a bike park and a bird sanctuary.

-The Great Salt Plains State Park, Great Salt Plains Lake, and the Salt Plains National Wildlife Refuge are to the northwest.
+The Great Salt Plains State Park, Great Salt Plains Lake, and Salt Plains National Wildlife Refuge are to the northwest.
 Canton Lake is the southwest.
 Sooner Lake is to the east.
 Carl Blackwell Lake is to the southeast.

 Sports

-Enid has produced several athletes, including NFL football players Todd Franz, Steve Fuller, Ken Mendenhall, John Ward, Jeff Zimmerman, Jim Riley, and the CFL's Kody Bliss.
+Enid has produced several athletes, including NFL football players Todd Franz, Steve Fuller, Ken Mendenhall, John Ward, Jeff Zimmerman, and Jim Riley; and the CFL's Kody Bliss.
 Brothers Brent Price and Mark Price became NBA players, and Don Haskins is a Hall of Fame basketball coach.
-USSF soccer player Andrew Hoxie, Major League Baseball pitchers, Ray Hayward and Lou Kretlow, Olympian and runner, Chris McCubbins, and Stacy Prammanasudh, an LPGA golfer, all were born or lived in Enid.
+USSF soccer player Andrew Hoxie; Major League Baseball pitchers Ray Hayward and Lou Kretlow; Olympian and runner Chris McCubbins; and Stacy Prammanasudh, an LPGA golfer, all were born or lived in Enid.